 eSports video games are immensely popular and share a few similarities with physical team sports – they require teamwork, skill training, discipline and communication between players.

-The eSports Training Program encourages sustained play and interaction in heterogenous eSports teams by training and focusing on social interaction, cooperation and mutual help.
+The eSports Training Program encourages sustained play and interaction in heterogeneous eSports teams by training and focusing on social interaction, cooperation and mutual help.

 The eSports Training Program is aimed at teens aged 14-18 and is suitable for a classroom setting or for a distance learning setting.